Why don’t radio broadcasts interfere with each other?

 Demodulation

-Because we’re simulating radio waves in software, we’ll go the easy route and demodulate using a Hilbert transform.
-Our goal is to reverse modulation: extract the frequency at every point of the FM signal, and recover the amplitude of the original message.
+Our goal with demodulation is to reverse the process of frequency modulation: extract the frequency at every point of the FM signal, and thus recover the amplitudes at every point of the original message.

 Let’s plot the analytical signal in 3d space, x-axis showing the real part and y-axis the imaginary part.

-The tighter wound the coil (higher frequency), the steeper the slope of the instantaneous phase curve.
-Thus, by deriving the curve of the instantaneous phases, we can recover the frequency of the signal.
+The tighter wound the coil of the analytical signal (higher frequency), the steeper the slope of the instantaneous phase curve.
+A higher slope means Thus, by deriving the instantaneous phase, we can recover the frequency of the signal.

 And from that, we can recover our original message, by mapping frequency changes to amplitude.
 Success, we can listen to radio now!